coyo8/coyo8.github.io/_posts/2016-10-18-anatomy-of-xcode-project-files.md

 ---
 layout: post
-title:  "Anatomy of Xcode Project files"
+title:  Anatomy of Xcode Project files
-date:   2016-10-18 22:48:45
+date:   2016-10-18 18:10:15
-description: Learn what each Xcode project files means.
+desc: Learn what each Xcode project files means.
 categories:
 - iOS
 tags:
 - Xcode
 - iOS
-- App Development
 ---

-I started developing iOS apps again and I found myself struggling with all nitty-gritty aspects of Xcode environment.
+I started developing iOS app again and I found myself struggling with all nitty-gritty aspects of Xcode environment.
 This will be a short guide to know things before you start the app development.

 I will be taking project **Falcon** as demo and the content of it can be seen in below snapshot.